Motorhomes vs camping and glamping

 - Kitchen - The motorhome’s kitchen includes a fridge, hob, oven/grill, microwave, sink, toaster and a selection of pans and utensils – in short, everything you need for easy cooking.
 Gas bottles and a disposable barbecue are also supplied, so all you need to do is fill the cupboards with your favourite foods before you set off.

-- Bathroom and sleeping - There’s a shower on board, and towels and a few basic toiletries are supplied.
+- Bathroom and sleeping - There’s a shower on board and a few basic toiletries are supplied.
 Feel free to bring extra beach towels and bathrobes for your comfort.
-Mattresses and bedding are also supplied for a comfy night’s sleep.
-If you require extra pillows or blankets, there’s room to store them aboard.
+Mattresses are also supplied for a comfy night’s sleep.
+You'll need to bring your own bedding and towels with you for safety purposes during this time.

 Key points to remember